matterxleben/Dodgeball/README.md

-# MSCI 240 - Data Structures and Algorithms: Dodgeball Assignment
+# MSCI 240 - Data Structures & Algorithms: Dodgeball Assignment

 This project is a game of Dodgeball that utilizes linked lists to store the throwers and the dodgers